ecmyhre/deckset/slides.md

 ---

-# :trophy: So, What Skills are Required? :trophy:
+# :computer: So, What Skills are Required? :computer:
 [.build-lists: true]
 [.text: line-height(.8)]
 - Intended for 'Tech-savvy' educators: